 We have a wide range of exciting activities including: high ropes; archery; low-ropes; nightline; pioneering; orienteering; challenge course; team exercise; raft-building; swimming; bushcraft; shelter building; mini beast hunt; scavenger hunt; woodland walk; rocket build; drop-it pop-it; wacky races; sports games; wide games; parachute games; ghost story; quiz; campfire; manor mysteries; and disco.

-Did you know... we also run Level 1 OCN accredited youth leadership residentials.
+We also run Level 1 OCN accredited youth leadership residentials.
 The course takes place over three days and includes learning about the theory of leadership, different leadership styles and effective styles of communication.
-We combine this with a number of our outdoor activities where the young people get to put their learning into practice.
+We combine this with a number of our outdoor activities where the young people get to put learning into practice.
 The training is delivered using interactive and engaging methods, including group work and practical activities that will support the young people to develop their understanding of leadership.
 This all feeds into a workbook that young people complete individually, with support from Woodrow staff, over the course of the training.

 What size groups do you cater for?